Newcastle's COVID Control Plan

 The full plan is available to view here.

-Newcastle’s COVID Control Plan is a citywide strategy focusing on the economic recovery of Newcastle and the implementations of plans to prevent and control further localised outbreaks of coronavirus, including the NHS Test and Trace System.
+Newcastle’s COVID Control Plan sets out the citywide approach to prevent and control further localised outbreaks of coronavirus, including the NHS Test and Trace System.
+This will also support the safe re-opening of the city and economic recovery.

 The government instructed all upper tier local authorities (county councils and unitary authorities) to produce Local Outbreak Plans by the end of June 2020.
 Local authorities have a significant role to play in the identification and management of COVID-19 outbreaks and these plans ensure that any local outbreak is responded to swiftly, protecting communities and helping prevent the spread of the virus.

-The plans are built around seven key themes, prescribed by government, with an emphasis on prevention and building on the well-established, successful partnerships and collaboration in the city.
-The plans will be locally focused, looking at prevention and control whilst preparing plans for any community outbreaks.
+The plans are built around seven key themes, prescribed by government.
+The emphasis of our plan for Newcastle is on prevention and building on the well-established, successful partnerships and collaboration in the city.

 Who will manage the COVID Control Plan?